altruios/namshubettulpa/public/namshubettuple/vows.md

 'was it...
 from the dream?'
 ~she wondered.~
-~Bits more came back to her and she recoiled at the thought of going back to sleep. ~ ~as tired as she was, she was worried she would have another nightmare like that last one.~ 'What exactly happened?'
+~Bits more came back to her.~
+~she recoiled at the thought of going back to sleep. ~ ~as tired as she was, she was worried she would have another nightmare.~ 'What exactly happened?'
 ~She remembered Jason Vorheeves, the ship...~
 ~and the book.~